Adaptive Instance Distillation for Object Detection in Autonomous Driving: Related works

-\paragraph{Knowledge Distillation} Since its introduction by Hinton \etal~\cite{hinton2015distilling}, knowledge Distillation (KD) has been widely applied in deep learning fields.
-The goal of KD is to train a new well-performance lighter-weight student network by transferring a powerful teacher network's knowledge.
-In knowledge distillation, those knowledge forms can be classified into three categories: feature-based \cite{Romero15fitnets:hints, huang2017like, VID2019, Byeongho2018, 8100237, zhang2021improve}, response-based \cite{hinton2015distilling, DBLP:journals/corr/abs-2102-12252} and relation-based \cite{8953802, DBLP:journals/corr/abs-1904-05068, DBLP:journals/corr/abs-2103-02340}.
-The main difference lies in the form of the knowledge transferred.
-Unlike the distillation for classification problems, improving the efficiency and performance of object detection models through knowledge distillation is a more challenging task.
+Since its introduction by Hinton \etal~\cite{hinton2015distilling}, knowledge distillation (KD) has been widely applied in deep learning.
+The goal of KD is to train a new high-performance lighter-weight student network by transferring a powerful teacher network's knowledge.
+In knowledge distillation, the knowledge comes in different forms: feature-based \cite{Romero15fitnets:hints, huang2017like, VID2019, Byeongho2018, 8100237, zhang2021improve}, response-based \cite{hinton2015distilling, DBLP:journals/corr/abs-2102-12252} and relation-based \cite{8953802, DBLP:journals/corr/abs-1904-05068, DBLP:journals/corr/abs-2103-02340}.
+The main difference lies in the kind of the knowledge transferred.
+Unlike the distillation for classification problems, improving the efficiency and performance of an object detection model through knowledge distillation is a more challenging task.
 Relatively speaking, KD is less explored in object detection than in classification tasks.
-It was not until 2017 that Chen \etal \space \cite{Chen2017LearningEO} proposed their KD method for object detection for the first time.
-To deal with the high imbalance between foreground objects and background regions of interest in object detection, Chen \etal \space \cite{Chen2017LearningEO} down-weighted the background distillation loss in the classification head.
-Zhang \etal~\cite{zhang2021improve} proposed using an attention-based method to improve the distillation results.
+It was not until 2017 that Chen \etal \space \cite{Chen2017LearningEO} first proposed their KD method for object detection.
+To deal with the high imbalance between the background and foreground object regions of interest in object detection, Chen \etal \space \cite{Chen2017LearningEO} down-weighted the background distillation loss in the classification head.
+Zhang \etal~\cite{zhang2021improve} proposed to use an attention-based method to improve the distillation results.
 However, to the best of our knowledge, there is only one work \cite{zhang2020primeaware} that attempts to apply the idea of instance-based reweighting to the domain of distillation.
-They used an auxiliary task branch to flatten the student's feature map into a vector and that vector's variance is used to measure the importance of the samples.
+They used an auxiliary task branch to flatten the student's feature map into a vector and that vector's variance is utilized to adjust the distillation weights.
 They give larger weights to samples with low variances.
-In contrast, higher variance samples will receive smaller weights.
-Unlike Zhang \etal~\cite{zhang2020primeaware} that uses the student network's information to measure instance weight, we utilize the teacher's prediction for each instance to measure the reliability of the distilled knowledge.
+However, there is no enough justification why auxiliary feature variance and sample importance are related.
+In contrast to Zhang \etal~\cite{zhang2020primeaware} that uses the student network's information to measure instance weight, we leverage the teacher's prediction for each instance to determine the reliability of the distilled knowledge.